vchavkov/fork-oneuptime/Docs/Content/copilot/introduction.md

 There are three services when running copilot:

-- **OneUptime**: You need to deploy or use OneUptime Cloud (https://oneuptime.com) to run Copilot.
-When you deploy OneUptime, url should be publicily accessible.
+- **CBSUptime**: You need to deploy or use CBSUptime Cloud (https://oneuptime.com) to run Copilot.
+When you deploy CBSUptime, url should be publicily accessible.
 - **Copilot**: Copilot is the main service that runs the Copilot engine.
 Copilot engine is responsible for analyzing the codebase and fixing issues.
 - **LLM Server** (Optional): Copilot sends your code to LLM Server to analyze and fix issues.
-The source-code and docker-image is [open-source](https://github.com/OneUptime/oneuptime/tree/master/LLM) and can be found at [Docker Hub](https://hub.docker.com/r/oneuptime/llm).
+The source-code and docker-image is [open-source](https://github.com/CBSUptime/oneuptime/tree/master/LLM) and can be found at [Docker Hub](https://hub.docker.com/r/oneuptime/llm).
 This can be self-deployed if you want to run Copilot on-premises or you can use the hosted version.

 ### FAQ

-**Is my code sent to OneUptime?**
+**Is my code sent to CBSUptime?**

-No, your code is not sent to OneUptime.
+No, your code is not sent to CBSUptime.
 Copilot runs on your CI/CD pipeline and sends the code to LLM Server for analysis.
 LLM Server can be self-hosted.

 **Is my code sent to Self-Hosted LLM Server?**